Amethyst (mixtape): Music and lyrics

+Amethyst is an alt-pop mixtape, according to Billboard.
+"Dreams Are Real", built around a sparse piano motif and a heavy bass line contrasted with lighter percussive snaps and airy drums, incorporates variety of the core elements of contemporary R&B production.
+According to Billboards Elias Leight, the track concludes with a repeated exclamation—"the future is mine"—which contributes to its triumphant tone.
+In "Wrong", Tinashe "chart a course through a dark R&B patchwork".
+Produced by Ryan Hemsworth, the song borrows from the Kool & the Gang classic "Summer Madness", which yielded "impressive results".
+"Something to Feel" and "Wanderer" gesture toward the swaying, wounded textures associated with Channel Orange–era Frank Ocean.
+The mid-tempo "Worth It" contributes to making Amethyst "more than worthy of your ear", particularly for people who appreciate "good old fashioned R&B".

 Critical reception

-Amethyst received generally positive reviews, with Pitchfork saying that "it reminds us that Tinashe has come to seem like a uniquely genuine presence in R&B".
-Jezebel also wrote a very positive review on the mixtape, describing the mixtape as "there's an ease and intellect, a fortitude and freedom".
-Stereogum noted that Amethyst continues the lush, moody atmosphere of Aquarius, highlighting Tinashe's blend of airy vocals and sing-talk delivery.
-The review described the mixtape as a solid follow-up that reinforces her status as a promising new R&B artist.
+Amethyst received generally positive reviews, with Pitchfork's Meaghan Garvey saying that "it reminds us that Tinashe has come to seem like a uniquely genuine presence in R&B".
+Julianne Shepherd of Jezebel also wrote a positive review on the mixtape, describing the mixtape as "there's an ease and intellect, a fortitude and freedom".
+Stereogum writer Caitlin White noted that Amethyst as a solid follow-up that reinforces her status as a promising new R&B artist, which continues the lush, moody atmosphere of Aquarius, highlighting Tinashe's blend of airy vocals and sing-talk delivery.
+Billboard author Elias Leight highlighted the singer's shifting, layered vocal delivery, commenting that she evokes post-disco R&B while also adopting a cadence reminiscent of Drake's "Company".
+Thomas Gorton from Dazed praised the mixtape's "lo-fi, dusty production" and noted how it sits behind Tinashe's lovelorn vocal, which "peaks wonderfully" with touches of Auto-Tune, also pointing out that Amethyst takes its name from her birthstone.

-The mixtape was later named "15 Mixtapes That Should Have Won Grammys" by Complex, stating that "Amethyst was one of 2015's strongest coming-of-age R&B projects, second only to Bieber if we expand that distinction to include pop".
-They also listed the mixtape at number 24 of the best albums of 2015.
+The mixtape was later named 15 Mixtapes That Should Have Won Grammys by Complex, stating that "Amethyst was one of 2015's strongest coming-of-age R&B projects, second only to Bieber if we expand that distinction to include pop".
+They also listed the mixtape at number 24 of the Best Albums of 2015.